 Constant organisational evolution coupled with political, social and economic changes are having a significant impact on employees and workplaces.

 At the same time, there’s been a proliferation of research tools enabling pulse surveys and ‘real-time’ employee feedback.
-This is prompting companies to review their employee listening strategy and ask “should we invite feedback from employees more regularly?”
+This is prompting companies to review how they’re measuring employee engagement.

 So, how has this come about?
 We’ve observed a few contributing factors.
 First, there’s huge demand from an increasingly millennial-dominated workforce for better, open channels of communication and more information, faster.
 This is shaped by social media and other tech that enables instant feedback and gratification.
 And second, companies – particularly retailers – are being influenced by tools and methods they use to gather customer feedback in store and thinking, “could this also work for our employees?”